 Linda Holmfeldt – Molecular characterization of acute leukemia

-Acute leukemia is characterized by an overproduction of immature white blood cells in the bone marrow, which causes disease by for instance outcompeting the production of normal blood cells.
+Acute leukemia is characterized by an overproduction of immature white blood cells in the bone marrow that causes disease by for instance outcompeting the production of normal blood cells.
 Acute leukemia can be of either myeloid or lymphoid origin, depending on the type of blood cell the leukemia originated from.
-Acute myeloid leukemia (AML) is the most common type of leukemia in adults, while acute lymphoid leukemia (ALL) is the overall most common type of cancer in children.
+Acute myeloid leukemia (AML) is the most common type of acute leukemia in adults, while acute lymphoblastic leukemia (ALL) is the overall most common type of cancer in children.

 New treatment alternatives are needed for acute leukemia

 Despite the best possible treatment with the drugs available today, a large fraction of the patients do not respond to the treatment or experience a relapse after an initial response.
 It is not possible to increase the survival by intensifying the treatment, since the cancer medicines available today are toxic themselves.
-Thus, to find new, more efficient treatment alternatives with fewer side effects, more knowledge about the origin and growth of the cancer cell is needed.
+Thus, to find new, more efficient treatment alternatives with fewer side effects, more knowledge about the leukemia onset and progression is needed.

 Detailed analyses for a better understanding of AML